reload/cover-service/importers/README.md

 ## Tech Stack

-This is a Symfony 4 (flex) project.
+This is a Symfony 5 (flex) project.

-Server/hosting reference requirements: _PHP 7.3, Nginx 1.14, MariaDB 10.3,
+Server/hosting reference requirements: PHP 7.4, Nginx 1.14, MariaDB 10.3,
-ElasticSearch 6.5, Redis Server 3.2.
+ElasticSearch 6.8, Redis Server 6, RabbitMQ 3.9.

 The application is currently developed and hosted on this stack.
 However, the individual components can be swapped for relevant alternatives.
 Apache can be